linusLau-dws/aleave2/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 To enhance security, the system is designed as follows.
 Only SQL Server knows the existence of MariaDB.
 MariaDB does not know the existence of SQL Server.
-Set sync interval in the UI.
+Set the sync interval in the UI.
 You may manually sync the data as well.

+Create a linked server.
+Use 64-bit ODBC driver.

 # Back end